Phil Pepe: Early life

+Career

-Pepe covered baseball for the News from 1969 through 1981 and then succeeded the venerable Dick Young as its featured sports columnist in 1982.
+Pepe covered baseball for the New York Daily News from 1969 through 1981 and then succeeded Dick Young as its featured sports columnist in 1982.
 During the same period, Pepe wrote the lead game story for every World Series from 1969 to 1981, even in years when the Yankees did not make the Series.
 In between, he covered most of Muhammad Ali's championship fights, Super Bowl I and three Olympic Games, as well as the New York Knicks during their championship years.
 In 1970, his book, The Incredible Knicks was published, highlighting their championship season.

+Prominently, Pepe was a longtime Yankees beat writer who chronicled players such as Yogi Berra, Mickey Mantle, Reggie Jackson, and Derek Jeter.
+Pepe also authored books on other figures in sports, including Come Out Smokin’ on heavyweight champion Joe Frazier and covering athletes such as boxer Muhammad Ali.
+In addition, he wrote on basketball players such as Walt Frazier and Willis Reed.

 After leaving the News in 1989, Pepe did morning sports for WCBS radio for more than 15 years, which included his popular "Pep Talk" segment.
 In addition, he was the director of broadcasting and a radio analyst for the Class-A New Jersey Cardinals of the New York–Penn League from 1994 to 2005.

 Among his books about the Yankees, Pepe wrote My Favorite Summer 1956, with Mickey Mantle, which spent time on the New York Times Bestseller List, and “New York Yankees:1961” an account of the Mantle-Maris home run chase for Ruth's record.
 He also wrote The Wit and Wisdom of Yogi Berra; Slick, an autobiography of Whitey Ford; Core Four, about Derek Jeter, Jorge Posada, Andy Pettitte and Mariano Rivera in a more recent period of team's success, as well as Yankee Doodles, a handful of recollections from his experiences with the team.

 Pepe also was esteemed for the tireless work he did on behalf of the New York chapter of the Baseball Writers' Association of America, where he served as chapter chairman from 1975 to 1976 and executive director from 1991 until 2015.
 Most notably, he attended every BBWAA awards dinner in New York from 1962 unto his death and ran the annual event for more than two decades.

 Pepe died in 2015 at his home in Englewood, New Jersey at the age of 80.
 The cause was an apparent heart attack.